isphus1973/isphus1973.github.io/src/content/blog/calculating-a-distribution-of-a-function-of-random-variables.md

 ![Two dice sum distribution with error bars](/images/delta-random-variable_6_0.png)

-The values from the simulation are inside the error bars (the error bars are not exact, but an approximation).
+The values from the simulation are within the error bars (the error bars are not exact, but an approximation).
 So our calculation makes sense!
-We can reason what we have done using the [Kroeneker delta](https://en.wikipedia.org/wiki/Kronecker_delta):
+We can reason about what we have done using the [Kronecker delta](https://en.wikipedia.org/wiki/Kronecker_delta):

 $$
 p(s) = \sum_{i=1}^6\sum_{j=1}^6 p(i) p(j) \delta_{i+j,s},~~~ \delta_{a, b} =